datagap/onboarding-docs/Domain-Driven-Design.md

 In DDD terms, these messages represent business behaviors and therefore help the system capture the business intent behind the message.

+**Process Manager** is a class that coordinates the behavior of the aggregates in the domain.
+A process manager subscribes to the events that the aggregates raise, and then follow a simple set of rules to determine which command or commands to send.
+The process manager does not contain any business logic; it simply contains logic to determine the next command to send.
+The process manager is implemented as a state machine, so when it responds to an event, it can change its internal state in addition to sending a new command.